asyncapi/website/pages/docs/concepts/asyncapi-document/add-server.md

         $ref: '#/components/messages/myMessage'
 ```

-In this example, you specify the server reference mqttServer for the myChannel channel.
+In this example, specify the server reference mqttServer for the myChannel channel.